LispEngineer/EthernetRepeater/README.md

 This is necessary for RGMII, as those specific two bits go together to form the RX_CTL signal.
 At 1000 speed, the two go together to make a single byte of data transfer as well.

+It was necessary to configure the DDR input to use "clock inversion" to receive the `_h` and `_l` bytes of the same cycle concurrently.
+Otherwise, it was necessary to save the high from the previous cycle and the low from the current cycle when processing the data on the positive edge, which created a cycle latency.
+I do _not_ know how this impacts timing, but the timing analyzer is really unhappy.

 ## ALTSYNCRAM

 The readout on this seems to take 2 cycles, not one.